virtual-labs/exp-electro-mechanical-admittance-iitd/experiment/references.md

 3. Link to the <a href="https://web.iitd.ac.in/~sbhalla/thesispdf/sumedha.pdf">thesis of Dr. Sumedha Mohrana</a>.

-4. Literature on piezoelectric sensors.
+4.	<a href="http://ssdl.iitd.ac.in/vssdl/piezo.pdf">Literature on piezoelectric sensors</a>.